-- g. there is sufficient time commitment by the members of the management body to perform their functions; - h. the limitation on the number of directorship for significant institutions as set out in Article 91(3) of Directive 2013/36/EU is complied with; - i. appropriate internal governance practices and procedures are in place for the management body and its committees, where established; and - j. the management body in its management function and in its supervisory function and the risk committee, where established, have appropriate access to information on the risk situation of the institution.
+- d. effective interaction exists between the management body in its management and the supervisory functions of the management body; - e. the management body in its management function appropriately directs the business and the supervisory function oversees and monitors management decision-making and actions; - f. all members of the management body act with independence of mind; - g. there is sufficient time commitment by the members of the management body to perform their functions; - h. the limitation on the number of directorship for significant institutions as set out in Article 91(3) of Directive 2013/36/EU is complied with; - i. appropriate internal governance practices and procedures are in place for the management body and its committees, where established; and - j. the management body in its management function and in its supervisory function and the risk committee, where established, have appropriate access to information on the risk situation of the institution.

-5.4 Corporate and risk culture
+5.4 Corporate values and risk culture